Yuzux/Luxion/README.md

 # Luxion - Discord bot

-Luxion is a Discord bot made in JS with Discord JS v13
+Luxion is a Discord bot made in JS with Discord JS v13.

+This bot allows you to use commands to interact with other discor users on the server.
+This bot also has NSFW commands.
+You are free to add commands or improve it.

 ## Install Dependencies